“Owasso tech job”

 B.M. [real name removed]

 (Not sure why B.M.'s name would have come up.
-I did not call her in this time frame, but she called me on the morning of June 9 to demand the name of a financial services company manager who once briefly spoke to me at a meeting about the financial services company's relationship with temp agencies.
+I did not call her in this time frame, but she called me on the morning of June 9 to demand the name of a Capital One manager who once briefly spoke to me at a meeting about Capital One's relationship with temp agencies.
 B.M. was a liaison between AppleOne and the client.
 Temps dropped off their time sheets at her cubicle, and she occasionally circulated emails about changes in rules or procedures.
 She did not appear to be involved in what T.M. and AppleOne's management were doing.)

 JOB TITLE OF THIS INDIVIDUAL?